SietseAchterop/RtcNoordApp/README.md

 ## Status

-   - This is a basic version, most screens a (partly) working.
+   - This is a basic version, most screens are (partly) working.

 ## Screenshots